-As the Responsible Entity is a wholly owned subsidiary of WHL, recommendations relating to the composition of the Board of the Responsible Entity are made by the Nomination Committee of WHL (the parent entity of the Responsible Entity).
+As the Responsible Entity is a wholly owned subsidiary of WHL, recommendations relating to the composition of the Board of the Responsible Entity are made by the Nomination Committee of WHL.
 The Responsible Entity does not have its own Nomination Committee.